Components

 Accessing Prometheus

-open http://prometheus.local
+open https://prometheus.local

 Import dashboards from grafana.com: DashboardsImport → Enter ID → Load